 01

 This strategic decision is part of our vision for the future.
-Erskine Stewart Melville has never been a School that stands still.
+We are a school that has never stood still.
 In fact, we have evolved ten times since our schools were first founded.
 The last of these major changes was the move to a diamond model in 1999.
 This model has served us well for many years, but the needs and demands of society have continued to change and we must evolve to reflect this.

-The creation of a single Senior School will allow us to increase the educational opportunities we are able to offer our students, including a broader curriculum, an enhanced wellbeing programme and more opportunities for personal development.
+The creation of a single Senior School will allow us to increase the educational opportunities we are able to offer our students in the future, including a broader curriculum, an enhanced wellbeing programme and more opportunities for personal development.

 The diamond model requires the duplication of facilities, teaching and activities across two sites, making it inefficient and, in the long term, unsustainable.
 Merging the Senior Schools will create a more efficient and financially sustainable model that is fit for the future.
 It will help us to limit significant fee rises, beyond any VAT increases, and it will allow ongoing investment in the sector-leading education we are able to offer your children.